FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/README.md

 ---

-**Happy Betting! 🎲**
+**Happy Predicting! 🎲**

-Remember to bet responsibly and only what you can afford to lose.
+Remember to trade responsibly and only risk what you can afford to lose.

 ---